aishwaryamishra/robustest2.0_documentation/source/createproject.rst

 2. On the 'Create New Project' page that opens up, you need to enter the following information:

    * *Project Name* - in case of app testing, this is usually the name of the app under test (AUT).
 This field is mandatory
-   * *Project Description* - provide a brief description of the purpose of cresating this project
+   * *Project Description* - provide a brief description of the purpose of creating this project
    * *Project Type* - you have the option to create one out of 4 types of projects:

      a. *Android App Project*